FAQs About Liability Coverages

 14. I only want liability coverage for one event.
 Can I get just a single event policy?

-Yes.
-You can purchase an Equine Event Liability policy.
+Yes, you can purchase an Equine Event Liability policy.
 This will cover you for a single horse show, equestrian event, or clinic.
 You choose the number of event days to be covered, and coverage is also provided for setup and takedown.

 top